Interactive Sound and Music

 - Very basic presentation with significant lapses of detail

-to experiment with different tools of interactive sound and music
+to operate with the tools of interactive sound and music

-to design and evaluate different forms of sound and music interaction
+to demonstrate and appraise effective forms of sound and music interaction

-to appraise and select principles of sound and music interaction
+to compare and appraise different forms of sound and music interaction

 Teaching and Learning Strategy